denistsyplakov/k8s-proto-config/README.md

 # Steps to run prototype

-Before any case: in the root folder rename `application.properties.template` to `application.properties` and set your own values.
+Before you start.
+In the root folder. rename `application.properties.template` to `application.properties` and set your own values.
-Do not commit this new file to git.
+Do not commit this new file to git!

 ## Non containerized, local development environment